Grevillea leucoclada

 Grevillea leucoclada is a species of flowering plant in the family Proteaceae and is endemic to a small area in the west of Western Australia.
 It is a shrub with divided leaves, the lobes further divided, the end lobes linear or tapered, and cone-shaped clusters of white to cream-coloured flowers.

 Description

 Grevillea leptopoda is a densely-branched shrub that typically grows to a height of 0.6–3 m, and has glaucous, more or less glabrous branchlets.
 The leaves are 60–140 mm long and divided with three to seven lobes, the lobes further divided into three, the end lobes linear or tapered, 10–60 mm long and 0.8–1.5 mm wide.
 The flowers are arranged on the ends of branches and in leaf axils in sometimes branched, cone-shaped to cylindrical clusters on a rachis 40–60 mm long.
 The flowers are white to cream-coloured, the pistil 5.5–6 mm long.
-Flowering occurs from August to December and the fruit is a oblong follicle 8.5–13.5 mm long.
+Flowering occurs from August to December and the fruit is an oblong follicle 8.5–13.5 mm long.

 This grevillea regenerates from seed and is similar to G. intricata, which does not have glaucous branchlets.